Dark Chocolate and Diabetes Connection? Cocoa Flavonoids

 Another Potential Benefit for Diabetics

 Those fabulous flavonoids also help to keep blood vessels healthy and improve blood flow.
-That's very important for diabetics because they can develop serious circulation problems.
-Unfortunately, loss of extremities can occur.

 Sugar Free Chocolate

-Dealing with diabetes and craving dark chocolate?
-Try sugar free chocolate chips for baking.
 Or maybe some sugar free dark chocolate for snacking.
-Two great ways to get the benefits of dark chocolate with out the unwanted sugar.
+Two great ways to get the benefits of dark chocolate without the unwanted sugar.

 Strangely enough, dark chocolate and diabetes are linked.
 Who could have guessed that bittersweet chocolate would help fight this rapidly growing health problem?
 This benefit of dark chocolate could prove to be very important to everyone.
 Diabetes costs us all.

-Return to Health Benefits of Dark Chocolate Home Page
+Return to Benefits of Dark Chocolate